mcpython4-coding/Documentation/mcpython/common/world/World.md

                 self, name: str, add_inventories: bool = True, override: bool = True ):

-            will add an new player into the world
+            Will add a new player into the world
             :param name: the name of the player to create
             :param add_inventories: if the inventories should be created
             :param override: if the player should be re-created if it exists in memory